gutfeeling/practical_rl_for_coders/01_rl_breakthroughs_and_use_cases/README.md

 2. You will be able to list some common use cases for RL in the industry
 3. You will be able to name a few companies using RL

-## Module 1: RL Breakthroughs and Use Cases
+## Plan

-1. Welcome to the course!
+1. :movie_camera: Welcome to the course!
-2. Reinforcement Learning breakthroughs
+2. :movie_camera: Reinforcement Learning breakthroughs
-3. Who is using RL in the industry?
+3. :movie_camera: Who is using RL in the industry?

 ## References